 - Two dogs welcome with a charge of £20 per dog.

 - Typical arrival day: Friday with the additional option of Monday during low and mid season.

 - Arrival time: 4pm

 - Departure time: 10am

-"I love the contrast between the cosiness inside and the wildness outside and the complete peace."Margaret, owner of The Bothy at Redheugh
+"I love the contrast between the cosiness inside and the wildness outside plus the complete peace of the location."Margaret, owner of The Bothy at Redheugh